-- A FREE subscription to the annual WIT Magazine
+A FREE subscription to the Women in Theatre Online Journal

 “Throughout my career I have strived to give voice to women’s stories, and to mentor young female theatre artists and professionals.
 I have found the League of Professional Theatre Women to be an invaluable resource for support and networking for myself and others, and I always encourage women getting started in the field to join the organization.”